Innovation-Information-Initiative/Open-Innovation-Dataset-Index/collections/publications.md

 ---
 authors:
 - Lia Sheer
+description: Starting point for the analysis of scholarly literature in relation to innovation.
 tags:
 - publications
 - scientific research
 title: Essential Publication Analysis Datasets and Measures
-description: Starting point for the analysis of scholarly literature in relation to innovation.
-uuid: 36cff5c7-17f4-4891-9080-5dfe0282110b
+uuid: a2ba7f45-73af-4494-8a28-3c86784f7d03
 ---

 ## Raw Publication Data